Home Modifications for Seniors: A Room-by-Room Guide for Safety and Independence

 AARP’s free HomeFit guide is a bit long – for a good reason.
 It makes your job easier because you can print it out and use it as a checklist.

-The entire guide is worth looking at, but we’ve highlighted the most useful sections in case you want to jump around.
+The entire guide is worth looking at, but we’ve highlighted the most valuable sections in case you want to jump around.

 • Walks through each room of the house, including the outside